-A. Recordings may be reviewed by:

-A deputy to make sure the BWCS system is working properly.

-- 1. A deputy to assist with the writing of a report or other official document. - 2.
-A deputy to review/critique his/her own performance. - 3.
-A deputy to review/prepare for court. - 4.
-The BWCS Manager and his/her assistant. - Sheriff's Office personnel participating in an official investigation, such as a personnel complaint, administrative inquiry, or a criminal or civil investigation. - 6.
-Authorized personnel to assess training value. - State's Attorney personnel for prosecution purposes. - 8.
-Supervisors as a function of their regular oversight responsibilities. - Supervisors are required to review random BWCS recordings for their subordinates as part of their quarterly personnel inspections.
+- A. Recordings may be reviewed by: - 1.
+A deputy to make sure the BWCS system is working properly. - 2.
+A deputy to assist with the writing of a report or other official document. - 3.
+A deputy to review/critique his/her own performance. - 4.
+A deputy to review/prepare for court. - 5.
+The BWCS Manager and his/her assistant. - Sheriff's Office personnel participating in an official investigation, such as a personnel complaint, administrative inquiry, or a criminal or civil investigation. - 7.
+Authorized personnel to assess training value.

-- B. A deputy responding to a citizen or administrative complaint will be afforded the opportunity to review any BWCS recording of the incident prior to making a statement. - C. A log will be automatically generated by the BWCS provider that will document access to recordings by personnel. - D. Employees will not access, obtain, attempt to access or obtain, or copy/convert for their personal use any recording produced by a BWCS.
-Employees will not upload BWCS recordings to public or social media sites
+- 7. State's Attorney personnel for prosecution purposes. - 8.
+Supervisors as a function of their regular oversight responsibilities. - Supervisors are required to review random BWCS recordings at least once per month for each of their subordinates to ensure proper equipment operation and adherence to policy. - B. A deputy responding to a citizen or administrative complaint will be afforded the opportunity to review any BWCS recording of the incident prior to making a statement. - C. A log will be automatically generated by the BWCS provider that will document access to recordings by personnel. - D. Employees will not access, obtain, attempt to access or obtain, or copy/convert for their personal use any recording produced by a BWCS.
+Employees will not upload BWCS recordings to public or social media sites.